Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/configuration.md

 ### Split of `build_info.h` and `version.h`

 TF-PSA-Crypto has a header file `<tf-psa-crypto/build_info.h>` which includes the configuration file and provides the adjusted configuration macros, similar to `<mbedtls/build_info.h>` in Mbed TLS.
-Generally, you should include a feature-specific header file rather than `build_info.h`.

 TF-PSA-Crypto exposes its version through `<tf-psa-crypto/version.h>`, similar to `<mbedtls/version.h>` in Mbed TLS.